 Advanced Imaging and Diagnostic Tests for Lung Cancer

-At Doylestown Hospital, we offer the most advanced imaging technology available to detect lung cancer early.
+At Doylestown Health, we offer the most advanced imaging technology available to detect lung cancer early.
 Imaging tests take pictures of the inside of your body to help our oncologists, surgeons, pulmonologists and pathologists detect and diagnose lung cancer.
 These tests also provide important information to your doctor to determine if cancer has spread, if treatment is effective or if cancer has come back after treatment.

 Our lung cancer team may prescribe one or more of these tests for patients who may be at risk for lung cancer or have symptoms of the disease:

 A thin, lighted, flexible tube called a bronchoscope is passed through the mouth or nose and into the larger airways of the lungs to help your doctor see tumors.
 This test is also used to take samples of tissue or fluids to see if cancer cells are present.

 Examines abnormalities found on conventional chest x-rays and helps diagnose clinical signs or symptoms such as cough, chest pain or shortness of breath.
 CT scans may also detect and evaluate tumors in the chest or determine if tumors have spread to other areas.
 Doctors also use CT scans to assess whether tumors are responding to treatment or to plan for radiation therapy.

 Endobronchial ultrasound (EBUS)